For the latest EFMN updates during COVID-19 pandemic, click here.

 Why?
 Washing your hands with soap and water or using alcohol-based hand rub kills viruses that may be on your hands.

-Maintain at least 3 feet distance between yourself and anyone who is coughing or sneezing.
+Maintain at least 6 feet distance between yourself and others.

 For more advice and latest information about COVID-19, visit the World Health Organization.